Manual testing — an indispensable testing method. Part 2

 The last topic will be about following a career in manual testing, so stay tuned for more!

-In the meantime, do you think that a career in manual testing suits you?
+In the meantime, do you think that a career in this specialization suits you?
 Join our team of testers.